mayaanne/foundations/week-1/git-remote-fork-merge-primer.md

 ## Explore
-You could ask simple questions like "what is a git remote" to be specific, but if you need to understand the bigger picture more you could ask questions like "github user workflow."
+You could ask simple questions like "what is a git remote" to be specific, but if you need to understand the bigger picture more you could ask questions like "GitHub user workflow."
 I googled "what is a git remote repository" and found [GitTower's useful step by step course](https://www.git-tower.com/learn/git/ebook/en/command-line/remote-repositories/introduction)

 ## Reflect